 Safety Protocols and Patient Information

 You will see some changes when it is time for your child’s next appointment.
-We made these changes to help protect our patients and staff.
+We made these changes to best protect our patients and staff.

 - We will ask you and your child to use hand sanitizer when you enter the office.
-The adult accompanying the child will be required to wear a mask (we will also have them available).
+The adult accompanying the child will be required to wear a mask, as well as all children over the age of 2.

-- You will see that our waiting room will no longer offer magazines, children’s toys, etc. since those items are difficult to clean and disinfect.
+- You will see that our waiting room will no longer offer magazines, children’s toys, etc. since those items are difficult to clean and disinfect thoroughly.

 - Appointments will be managed to allow for social distancing between patients and families.

-- We will be allotted more time between patients to reduce waiting times for you, as well as to reduce the number of patients in the reception area at any one time.
+- We will be allotting more time between patients to reduce waiting times for you, as well as to reduce the number of patients in the reception area at any one time.

 Thank you for trusting us in the care of your child.
-We look forward to seeing you and your child again and are happy to answer any questions you may have about the steps we take to keep your child, and every child, safe in our practice.
+We look forward to seeing you and your child again and are happy to answer any questions you may have about the specific steps we take to keep your child safe in our practice.

 Aimee C. Valleau, DDS, Christopher E. VanDeven, DDS, & Jessica C. Massie, DDS